ketphan02/chatbot-ubc/README.md

 Computer -> Heroku -> Computer -> Github.

 ### Version:
-v1.0:   Users have to type the commands, no intructions, no pretty UI. v2.0:   + Users can use buttons in the menu.
+v1.0:   Users have to type the commands, no intructions, no pretty UI.</br>
+v2.0:   * Users can use buttons in the menu.
-        + Speed up the procedures by open and close database only once.
+        * Speed up the procedures by open and close database only once.
-        + No more losing data due to dyno sleeping (heroku).
+        * No more losing data due to dyno sleeping (heroku).
-        + Infinite wait time.
+        * Infinite wait time.